Tax-Deductible or Not? Your Guide to End-of-Year Donations

 Giving can be a good idea for a number of reasons.
 In addition to helping a nonprofit organization meet its operating costs for the year, you can feel good about what you are doing with your money, and you may also benefit from tax deductions.

 Giving can also help you get the new year started on the right foot.
-If you’re looking for other ways to get your financial life in order (now, or any time of year), you may also want to consider signing up for an online bank account with SoFi.
+If you’re looking for other ways to get your financial life in order, consider a new bank account.

 Photo credit: iStock/ThitareeSarmkasat